The FHA Amendatory Clause and Other Important FHA Disclosures

 FHA loans require the same loan estimate and closing disclosure forms as any other type of home loan.
 However, there are few things you’ll notice that will be specific to FHA loans:

-- Your APR is typically much higher than your interest rate.
 Your annual percentage rate (APR) reflects the total costs you pay over the life of your loan, including mortgage insurance.
-Because you pay two types of mortgage insurance on an FHA loan, you may see a big difference between your “note” rate and your APR, especially if you’re making a down payment of 3.5%.
+Because you pay two types of mortgage insurance on an FHA loan, you may see a big difference between the APR versus interest rate, especially if you’re making a down payment of 3.5%.
 That’s because FHA mortgage insurance is for the life of the loan, whereas conventional mortgage insurance drops off over time.